 - When I began, I was intermittent fasting.
 Along the way, I read it’s important to eat something before cold water exposure.
 I think that advice might apply to cold water swimmers or some other group because Dr. Huberman says a fasting or intermittent fasting state adds benefits.
 He also mentioned a little caffeine to amplify results.
 Now I’m back to intermittent fasting, soaking, cold showering, walking the dog, and then breakfasting.

 - One of the things Dr. Huberman mentioned–and I’ve already added this to my routine–is to practice mental exercises as you soak.
 Your brain becomes sluggish in the cold, so doing math problems or some other form of mental aerobics adds a little oomph to your routine.
-I’m a verbal person, so I’ve tended to choose a letter and try to come up with as many words as I can that start with that letter, but I also say alphabet backwards, do subtraction exercises, and try to recite the Nicene Creed (a challenge for a fallen-away Catholic) and bits and pieces from the Declaration of Independence.
+I’m a verbal person, so I’ve tended to choose a letter and try to come up with as many words as I can that start with that letter, but I also say the alphabet backwards, do subtraction exercises, and try to recite the Nicene Creed (a challenge for a fallen-away Catholic) and bits and pieces from the Declaration of Independence.

 By the way, I like reference points when I’m reading about someone’s health experiences, so here you go: I’m a 64-year-old female with a BMI around 21, and probably the muscle and fat typical of a woman my age.
 I’ve been at this continuously for 16 months now, beginning in December 2021.
 So far, so good, no plans to quit.